What are the inodes and how to reduce their use

 If you have problems with excessive inodes, change the automatic emptying time of the disk caches you are using on your site.

-Disk cache systems, some WordPress optimisation plugins, and even themes fill your hosting's hard drive with temporary cache files, which are what they use to display them instead of the dynamic content of your site.
+Disk cache systems, some WordPress optimization plugins, and even themes fill your hosting's hard drive with temporary cache files, which they use to display instead of your site's dynamic content.

 All cache plugins have a setting to configure how often the caches will be emptied, so check them and shorten the times to a balance point between performance and inode use.
 A good starting point would be once a week.

-Additionally, if your site is very large, you may have to do some manual emptying, or reduce the period of automatic emptying, or even dispense with the use of disk caches.
+Additionally, if your site is enormous, you may have to do some manual emptying, reduce the period of automatic emptying, or even dispense with disk caches.

 Delete temporary files